dlespiau/patchwork/docs/rest.rst

 ~~~~~~

 A series object represents a lists of patches sent to the mailing-list through
-``git-send-email``.
+|git send-email|.
 It also includes all subsequent patches that are sent to
 address review comments, both single patch and full new series.

 A series has then ``n`` revisions, ``n`` going from ``1`` to ``version``.